Skip to main content

 Identifier: 2024-00-00-29

-Content Description The L'Aéronautique Page with Signatures is a small collection consisting of a single item: the half-title page taken from the 1922 book L'Aéronautique by Charles Dollfus that has been covered in signatures of various aviators.
+Content Description The L'Aéronautique Page with Signatures is a small collection consisting of a single item: the half-title page taken from the 1922 book L'Aéronautique by Charles Dollfus that has been signed by various aviators.
 Some signatures include notes and a few are dated 1953 but most are simply autographs.
-It is unclear of the signatures were collected all at once at a single event or if they were gathered over time at...
+It is unclear if the signatures were collected all at once at a single event or if they were gathered over time at different...

 Dates: circa 1922-1953